- Z-Wave frequency interference near the ADT panel

 Symptoms

-- Z-Wave locks not responding after ADT install
+- Z-Wave locks unresponsive after ADT install

 - Smart locks going offline frequently

-- Lock commands failing near ADT panel
+- Lock commands failing near the ADT panel

 - Wireless interference affecting door locks

-- ADT system blocking smart lock signals
+- ADT system seeming to block smart-lock signals

 - Lock automation stopped working